 A big trope in fanfiction is the idea of people having soul mates.
 I’m not going to lie, it’s the perfect plot piece because it allows you to have your One True Pairing without actually having to explain how the hell they could possibly end up together.
 Plus, it can be done in so many different ways that it will probably never go out of style.
 Almost like the Marriage Law that seems extremely prevalent in the Harry Potter fandom.

-What has peaked my interest about the soulmate trope, is the “Your soulmate’s name appears somewhere on your body” idea that’s been popping up lately.
+What has piqued my interest in the soulmate trope, is the “Your soulmate’s name appears somewhere on your body” idea that’s been popping up lately.
 The few times that I have seen it, the name will usually appear on a character’s wrist, although it can show up elsewhere like your heart.
 There’s also the variations on it: some will just have a letter, some allow the letter to grow into a name, some only have the first name, and some allow for the names of two different people at the same time.
 A lot of times, if it’s a May/December romance, one of the characters will go years without having a name on their wrist and, depending on the stigma in their community, may or may not feel incomplete because of it.

 It’s a solid idea, and I will even admit that I have played with the soulmate trope myself (involving personal visits to Cupid), but I am curious as to where this idea came from and how it got so popular.
 I’m not saying it’s something that is just sweeping all of the fandoms, but I’ve seen it popping up in my Harry Potter and Avengers fanfiction, and even Glee, according to A3O.
 There has to be something to it.